carloslfu/BB-editor/README.md

 - Cross-platform.
 - Support touch gestures, awesome for work in portable devices or in a large touch screen and collaborate with others.

+BB-editor is focused on usability.
+All features included should help to improve the creation, mantaining and understand of any code.

 The advantages of this approach:

 - All code are structured, not is just plain code.
 You only work with blocks that represents ideas, behaviors and entities.